 While the new natural gas volumes may not serve as "peace pipelines," cooperation in the development of these resources can reinforce any political breakthroughs in the Middle East peace process or in efforts to find a comprehensive solution to the problem of the division of Cyprus.
+Moreover, the development of these resources the problem of the division of Cyprus.
 Moreover, the development of these resources has the potential to benefit the greater region by lowering the costs of desalination and increasing the supply of fresh water, and therefore these new natural gas reserves can contribute to the elimination of water conflicts in the region.
-The increased water supply enabled by the new natural gas resources can also help the region by providing reliable and affordable electricity to the Palestinian territories, Jordan, and potentially to Lebanon and Syria.
-This is especially significant to a region where most countries' electricity supply is limited to certain hours of the day and where electricity production is unstable and cost-prohibitive.

-region where most countries' electricity supply is limited to certain hours of the day and where electricity production is unstable and cost-prohibitive.
+The increased water supply enabled by the new natural gas volumes has already had a positive impact in the region.
+The new natural gas resources can also help the region by providing reliable and affordable electricity to the Palestinian territories, Jordan, and potentially to Lebanon and Syria.
+This is especially significant to a region where most countries' electricity supply is limited to certain hours of the day region where most countries' electricity supply is limited to certain hours of the day and where electricity production is unstable and cost-prohibitive.

 In recent months, there has been some speculation that if a deal on Iran's nuclear program was reached with the West, Tehran could serve as a new supplier of natural gas to Europe and thus reduce dependency on Russia.
 This idea is quite farfetched.
 While Iran indeed holds the second-largest natural gas volumes in the world, today Iran is, rather surprisingly, a net importer of natural gas.
+Due to low production volumes have demestic consumption, and low engage efficiency of the consumption and low engage efficiency. world, today frain is, father surprisingly, a net importer of flattrai gas.
 Due to low production volumes, huge domestic consumption, and low energy efficiency-all of which are exacerbated by gas price subsidies-Tehran imports today more gas than it exports (to Turkey and Armenia).
 In addition, if Iran tried to launch a gas export project to Europe, Russia would surely block it.
 In the past, Moscow has taken steps to block the entrance of Iran into European gas markets: in 2006, Gazprom bought a pipeline from Iran to Armenia and limited its size to ensure that it could be not be used to carry Iranian gas into Europe.
-While Russia and Iran may seem like allies, their cooperation is tacit.
-Over many issues there is strategic competition between Iran and Russia, and especially in the sphere of potential natural gas export.

-hes, their cooperation is tacit.
+While Russia and Iran may seem like al-lies, their cooperation is tacit.
+Over many issues there is strategic competition belies, their cooperation is tacit.
 Over many issues there is strategic competition between Iran and Russia, and especially in the sphere of potential natural gas export.
 As part of improving the security of supply, Europe must foil Moscow's effort to prevent new supplies from reaching Europe.
 Moscow employs sophisticated policies to continue its role as the dominant energy supplier in Europe and blocks indigenous production efforts in Europe and rival supply projects.
 For instance, Moscow sponsors and funds bogus environmental movements to oppose shale gas production in Europe and new gas pipeline projects.
 Astute, professional government analysis should identify and disrupt the sophisticated organizations and companies that Moscow utilizes to protect its dominance in Europe.
 Policies should be enacted that would remove the nonprofit status of these groups that collaborate with Russia and legislation similar to that that combats terror financing should bar European organizations from receiving funds from Moscow that are intended to promote Russia's foreign and security policy aims.

 In addition, the EU should investigate Moscow's use of surrogate European and